Inspection and Safety on Wire Ropes

 How do you visually inspect wire ropes?

-• Measure the rope diameter.
+- Measure the rope diameter.
 Compare the rope diameter measurements with the original diameter.
-If the measurements are different, this change indicates external and/or internal rope damage.
+If the measurements are different, this change indicates external and internal rope damage.

-• Visually check for abrasions, corrosion, pitting, and lubrication inside rope.
-Insert a marlin spike beneath two strands and rotate to lift strands and open rope.
+- Visually check for abrasions, corrosion, pitting, and lubrication inside the rope.
+Insert a marlin spike beneath two strands and rotate to lift strands and open the rope.

 When should you stop using the rope and remove it from use?